Submissions Are Open

 What do I get for doing a panel?

 Mostly, the love and adoration of our staff and all our attendees.
 We want panelists who run events for the love of their favorite show, event, or game.
-However, in recognizing that doing panels can take quite a lot of time and energy, panelists who do more than four panels (or more than four hours worth of panels) may qualify for free admission at our discretion (max two people per four panels).
+However, in recognizing that doing panels can take quite a lot of time and energy, panelists who do more than four panels (or more than four hours worth of panels) will qualify for free admission (max two people per four panels).
 Generally this is for people who spend a lot of time practicing or preparing to make great events.
+There are no refunds on badges already purchased for panelists, so please submit your panels and request approval early.

 Sometimes we may give out prizes and thank yous to superb panelists.